 Professor Stefan Spinler is director of the Kühne Institute for Logistics Management at WHU – Otto Beisheim School of Management and heads the newly founded WHU Center for Digitalization.
-Together with McKinsey & Company, Stefan developed the new Executive Education program “Digital at Scale” that addresses why, how and in which areas companies should digitally transform.
+Together with McKinsey & Company, Stefan developed the new Executive Education program “Digital at Scale” that addresses why, how, and in which areas companies should digitally transform.

 What is digital transformation in general?

-Digital transformation describes the step of change which companies need to undertake to adjust their business model, strategy and operations to our digitizing world.
-Digital transformation or, more broadly, technology enabled transformation, will affect all areas of a company and a large portion of the employees.
+Digital transformation describes the step of change which companies need to undertake to adjust their business model, strategy, and operations to our digitizing world.
+Digital transformation or, more broadly, technology-enabled transformation, will affect all areas of a company and a large portion of the employees.

 Why is digital transformation necessary?

 Digitalization offers a competitive advantage to companies that successfully digitally transform.
-For example, they may be able to offer better products with new features, a better service or simply reduce their costs.
+For example, they may be able to offer better products with new features, better service, or simply reduce their costs.
 Companies that fail to digitally transform face the significant risk of losing market share and being left behind in the ‘old world’, both by competitors and by new market entrants.

 What do you see as the biggest challenge in digitalization?

-For many people, digitalization appears to be a buzz word.
-It is typically connected with different megatrends like Industry 4.0, the Internet of Things, smart cities, self-driving cars and new techniques for data gathering and analysis.
+For many people, digitalization appears to be a buzzword.
+It is typically connected with different megatrends like Industry 4.0, the Internet of Things, smart cities, self-driving cars, and new techniques for data gathering and analysis.
 However, the implications of digitalization are different for every company.
 A medium-sized producer of machines will need to take very different steps compared to a DAX 30 bank or insurance company.
 The challenge in digitalization is to identify and successfully implement the aspects of digitalization that actually benefit a company.
 Many companies see this as a significant challenge.
 Therefore, we designed a new Executive Education Program to help companies to digitally transform.

 Many see a huge potential and a vast number of new opportunities in digitalization.
 On the downside, many fear and demonize it.
 Is digitalization a curse or a blessing?